 Peekaboo hair highlights add color to the underneath of the hair.
 It peeks out and is often a more subtle way to try out bright or bold shades that contrast with the rest of the hair.
 Your highlights can also be placed strategically, focusing them around the face and creating a framing effect.
 This can be incredibly flattering and can also lighten and brighten your appearance.
 The colors you pick for your highlights can be of your choosing and as contrasting or as subtle as you wish.

 38. Shaggy Bob Haircut

 The bob haircut is a timeless and classic style.
 It is incredibly versatile and eternally chic and can be worn with multiple hair textures and types.
-The cut suits women of all ages and can be adapted to suit your preference, and this includes combining it with elements of a shag.
+The cut suits women of all ages and can be adapted to suit your preference, including combining it with elements of a shag.
 For this hairstyle, you will keep the standard length and shape of the bob haircut, but it will appear messier and feature the iconic layers of the shag.
 You can also focus the volume on the top of the head, creating fullness at the crown.
-To add even more depth and dimension to the hair, you can add subtle highlights throughout.
+You can add subtle highlights throughout to add even more depth and dimension to the hair.

 39. Shag with Wispy Bangs

-The shag haircut is a 70s favorite that has been adapted over the years to feel fresh and modern.
+The shag haircut is a 70s hairstyle favorite that has been adapted over the years to feel fresh and modern.
 The same benefits of the original cut remain, though, creating a textured and heavily layered appearance that can frame your face and balance the features.
 This can be enhanced by pairing the haircut with bangs.
 You can choose from full bangs to piecey, wispy bangs; the latter option is less maintenance and ideal for those with thin or fine hair.
-Wispy bangs can also add a softness to the cut and look romantic and feminine.
+Wispy bangs can also soften the cut and look romantic and feminine.

 40. Shag with Curtain Bangs